-Internal Building Announcements: Some campus buildings have voice capability included in the fire alarm system that allows local announcements to be made within the facility or for pre-scripted announcements.
-Buildings that currently have internal voice capability include Loomis, Mathias, Slocum, Armstrong, El Pomar, and Cornerstone.
+Internal Building Announcements: Some CC buildings have voice capability included in the fire alarm system that allows local announcements to be made within the facility or for pre-scripted announcements.
+Buildings that currently have internal voice capability include Loomis, Mathias, South, Armstrong, El Pomar, Tutt Library, and Cornerstone.

-Secondary Communication Mechanisms: These are used to re-post emergency information that was initially sent via e-mail, text, phone calls, and PA announcements.
+Secondary Communication Mechanisms: These are mechanisms used to re-post emergency information that was initially sent via e-mail, text, phone calls, and PA announcements.
 These secondary communications are coordinated through the Office of Communications and include posting information to the Colorado College website and social media such as Facebook and Twitter.
 The CC website is the preferred mechanism for providing updates as new information is developed.

 CC community members are encouraged to notify Campus Safety of any situation that may present an immediate or ongoing threat to the health and safety of students, faculty, staff, and visitors.
 Campus Safety has the responsibility for responding and requesting the additional resources needed to investigate, mitigate, and address the hazard.
 In addition, Campus Safety has a responsibility to assess and determine whether the situation poses a threat to the community.
-If so, Safety coordinates the notification to the campus community or the appropriate segments of the community that may be affected by the hazard.
+If so, Campus Safety coordinates the notification to the CC community or the appropriate segments of the community that may be affected by the hazard.

 Tests of the Emergency Notification System: These are conducted twice a year, once in the fall semester and once in the spring.
-Tests are coordinated through the Prevention/Response Emergency Management Planning Team (PreEMPT) whose members are appointed by the college president.
-Test dates are announced via e-mail notification to the community to encourage individuals to review and update their contact information in Banner; however, the specific time the test will be conducted may be unannounced.
+Tests are coordinated through the Prevention/Response Emergency Management Planning Team (PreEMPT) whose members are appointed by CC's president.
+Test dates are announced via e-mail notification to the CC community to encourage individuals to review and update their contact information in Banner; however, the specific time the test will be conducted may be unannounced.
+Colorado College's emergency response and evacuation procedures will be publicized by email in conjunction with at least one test per calendar year.
 Departments are encouraged to use the tests as opportunities to review their departmental plans with staff, ensure laminated emergency response cards are visible in each classroom, office, and student residence, and to conduct facilitated discussions within their groups in conjunction with the notification system test.